Bjørnøya: Culture

 Surfing has been documented in the movie Bjørnøya – følg drømmen.

-books
+Books

-“The Last Bear”, a storybook by Hannah Gold, features Bear Island and Svalbard.
+The Last Bear, a storybook by Hannah Gold, features Bear Island and Svalbard.
 The story depicts a girl named April who must, with her father, go to the Arctic to research for a duration of 6 months.
 During these 6 months, April secretly helps a wounded bear to escape the island to Svalbard.

 Bear Island is a thriller novel by Scottish author Alistair MacLean, originally published in 1971.
 The book is a murder mystery set on the island, tying into its World War II history.
 In 1979 it was adapted into a film bearing the same name, starring Donald Sutherland, Vanessa Redgrave and Richard Widmark.

 In Tom Clancy's second bestselling novel Red Storm Rising, Bear Island gets a brief mention as one of many locations where invading Soviet forces battle NATO defenders, in this case to more easily move naval forces into the Atlantic Ocean.